Heliodex/Advanced-Higher/docs/Testing.md

 # Testing the solution

 Both a test table and unit tests were created to ensure the solution was working as intended.
 Unit tests for Advanced Higher algorithms were stored in the `test.luau` file, and the corresponding test table is displayed below.
+All tests were repeated using normal, extreme, and exceptional test data where applicable to ensure the system was robust and could handle a variety of inputs.

 ## Advanced Higher algorithms